nidhaloff/igel/README.rst

 ----------

 Check the examples folder, where you will find the indian-diabetes data and a yaml file example.
-You can clone the repo or just download the dataset then try running the example afterwards.
+You can download the yaml file example from the examples folder and try running the fit, evaluate or predict scripts.

 Contributions
 --------------